-Setting Up Home Allowance £147.00 For TV licence.
+Setting up Home Allowance £150.50 For TV licence.
 (First licence paid for by Children's Services and subsequent Not Transferable ones paid for by young person).
-Up to £1876.00 To be spent on items for equipping accommodation.
+Up to £1879.50 To be spent on items for equipping accommodation.
 This allowance will be spent in stages; initially on semi-independent setting needs and subsequently, on independent accommodation needs.
 The allowance will always be spent collaboratively between the personal adviser and young person.
 Original receipts should be retained by social workers/personal adviser for audit purposes, reclaiming VAT and in case defective items need to be returned.
 The above amount should include: one year's contents insurance, any removal and transport costs and costs associated with fitting a cooker/washing machine by an approved person.
 Up to £50.00 Not Transferable Health and safety pack Two smoke detectors, one carbon monoxide detector, door security chain, chub lock, fire blanket and first aid kit.
-Up to £50.00 Not Transferable Setting up home starter pack. • Coffee, tea, washing-up liquid, light bulbs, laundry and cleaning equipment utility key/card top-up, etc. Up To £2123.00 Total Amount As a second minimized on to 0500.00 and he would miss to the would necessarily 40th birth day while the second
+Up to £50.00 Not Transferable Setting up home starter pack. • Coffee, tea, washing-up liquid, light bulbs, laundry and cleaning equipment utility key/card top-up, etc. Up To £2130.00 Total Amount Total Amount